dubo-dubon-duponey/regander/REFERENCE.md

 203   operation is not supported
 204   generic error
 205   filesystem error
-206   you miss jq, shasum or bash
+206   you miss one of the system requirements (jq, shasum or bash)

 ## Registry errors
 12    malformed request